A limit theory for controlled McKean-Vlasov SPDEs: Introduction

 with \(P^Y_t = \mathcal{L} \textit{aw}\, (Y_t)\).

 Conceptually, our main results are divided into two groups.
-The first one is probabilistic and deals with the convergence of controlled particle systems, while the second one sheds light on mean field limits from a stochastic optimal control perspective.
+The first one is probabilistic and deals with the convergence of controlled particle systems, while the second one sheds light on mean field limits from the perspective of stochastic optimal control.

-On the probabilistic page, we show that \(\cR^n (x)\) and \(\cR^0 (x)\) are nonempty and compact in a suitable Wasserstein space, and that the maps \(x \mapsto \cR^n (x)\) converge to \(x \mapsto \cR^0 (x)\) uniformly on compacts in the Hausdorff metric topology.
+On the probabilistic side, we show that \(\cR^n (x)\) and \(\cR^0 (x)\) are nonempty and compact in a suitable Wasserstein space, and that the maps \(x \mapsto \cR^n (x)\) converge to \(x \mapsto \cR^0 (x)\) uniformly on compacts in the Hausdorff metric topology.
 This result can be seen as set-valued propagation of chaos.
 Indeed, when \(\cR^n (x)\) and \(\cR^0 (x)\) are singletons, we recover a classical formulation of the propagation of chaos property.
 To the best of our knowledge, the concept and formulation of set-valued propagation of chaos is new.
-The observation that \(\cR^0 (x) \not = \emptyset\) provides existence for McKean--Vlasov SPDEs in a variational framework.
-In particular, it entails an existence result for classical (uncontrolled) McKean--Vlasov SPDEs in the spirit of a very recent result from \cite{HLL23}.
+The observation \(\cR^0 (x) \not = \emptyset\) includes an existence result for (uncontrolled) McKean--Vlasov SPDEs in a variational framework, comparable to a recent result from \cite{HLL23}.
 Our proof for \(\cR^0 (x) \not = \emptyset\) is based on a particle approximation.
-In the absence of controls, the particle approximation can be compared to a recent propagation of chaos result for stochastic 2D Navier--Stokes equations that was established in \cite{HLL23}.
+In the absence of controls, this can be compared to a recent propagation of chaos result from \cite{HLL23} for the stochastic 2D Navier--Stokes equation.

 As second main contribution, we investigate approximation properties of optimal control problems.
-Namely, if \(\psi\) is a continuous input function of suitable growth, we prove that the value functions associated to the particle approximation
+Namely, if \(\psi\) is a continuous input function of suitable growth, we prove that the value functions associated to the particle approximation, i.e.,